TheZeuxKiste/ParadoxFileComparer/README.md

 ### What i dont plan to do

 * Automate the Conflict Finding Process.
-Its just waay too much out of scope for a little
+Its just waay too much out of scope for a little, i dont plan to create PDXEdit (yet)

 ### Changelog